exasol/bucketfs-client/doc/user_guide/user_guide.md

 ### Running the JAR File

-Besides executing the binaries you can also download BFSC's JAR file and let a Java VM execute it.
+Besides executing the binaries, you can also download BFSC's JAR file and let a Java VM execute it.

 For that you need Java 17 or later, the installation procedure depends on your operating system.